Tlanda40/Tip-Growing-Cells/README.md

 versions, references, and other tools are stored in subfolders in case they are needed.
 When files in subfolders are no longer needed, they are removed.
-See the **Table of Contents** for descriptions of the subfolders and exposed files and see **Instructions** for help with setup, installation of dependencies, and troubleshooting.
+See the **Table of Contents** for descriptions of the subfolders and exposed files and see **Instructions** for help with setup and installation of dependencies.
 This repo is a work in progress!

-## Table of Contents
+# Table of Contents
 ### FreeCAD Macros
 These files are FreeCad macros (and their CAD realizations) used to create the initial geometry.